Crimeraaa-S1GMA/BotBuild/README.md

 As mentioned before, the components used can be toggled on or off, and using the GUI or config file, you can alter how the work of individual commands performs.

 # Dependencies
+This list may be expanded in the future, as the tool is still in a planning stage, and I haven't decided which modules to use yet.

 - tkinter (for GUI dashboard, optional)
 - discord.py (for bot backend)

+# Limitations
+Currently the bot's access is planned to be limited to just one server, however this may change in the future.